F0rce1991/Ashes-of-Creation-Lutris-YAML/README.md

 7. Select the install path.
 The options below can be set as desired.
 8. Leave everything as is and click the install button again
 9. Wait for the installation to complete (this may take a few minutes)
-10. When the Intrepid Launcher installation window pops up you can leave everything as is and just start the installation
+10. When the Intrepid Studios Launcher installation window pops up you can leave everything as is and just start the installation
-11. Once the installation of Intrepid Launcher is done you can decide if you wanna start it right away.
+11. Once the installation of Intrepid Studios Launcher is done you can decide if you wanna start it right away.
 Nonetheless it is recommanded to uncheck the box and first finish the installation in Lutris.
-12. Once the installation is complete in Lutris, you can start Intrepid Launcher from the Lutris library
+12. Once the installation is complete in Lutris, you can start Intrepid Studios Launcher from the Lutris library
-13. Log in to your Intrepid Account and wait for the download of the game to finish (<b>IMPORTANT!</b> The 'Launch Game' button doesn't work with Linux.
+13. Log in to your Intrepid Studios Account and wait for the download of the game to finish (<b>IMPORTANT!</b> The 'Launch Game' button doesn't work with Linux.
 That is the part where Steam comes into play.)
 14. Open Steam
 15. Click 'Add a Game' and then 'Add a Non-Steam Game...'
 16. Click on 'Browse...' and select the exe-file of Ashes of Creation (e.g. ~/Games/ashes-of-creation/drive_c/Program Files/Intrepid Studios/AshesOfCreation/PROD/AOCClient.exe)